Scott Sayre, D.D.S.

 Patricia Hannahan, D.D.S.

-I was attracted to many aspects of dentistry: the artistry, the ability to work with my hands, and most importantly the ability to help people on a very personal level.
-I spent four years in Columbus, Ohio, while attending The Ohio State University for dental school.”
+I was attracted to many aspects of dentistry: the artistry, the ability to work with my hands, and (most importantly) the opportunity to help people on a very personal level.”

 Drew Meyers, D.M.D.